 - Your investment holdings have not been reviewed in the past year. - Your financial objectives have changed since your holdings were last reviewed or are likely to do so in the near future. - You are still holding funds that you bought more than ten years ago. - You have inherited investments that were simply added to your portfolio without review. - The investments underpinning your pension arrangements have not been considered in setting your investment strategy. - One or more of your investments has performed particularly well or very badly, which can create an imbalance in your overall portfolio.

-understand your investment plans and regularly track their performances.
+The investment planning process will help you understand your investment plans and regularly track their performances.
 So, it is worth taking the time to understand how it works.

 Key points in the investment planning and asset allocation process